Effects of and Compensation for Translational Position Error in Microwave Synthetic Aperture Radar Imaging Systems

 Translational position error in microwave and millimeter wave synthetic aperture radar (SAR) imaging systems can cause significant image quality degradation, particularly in nondestructive testing and evaluation (NDT&E) applications where the distance to the imaging object is relatively short.
 In this study, this translational position error problem is fully studied through electromagnetic simulation.
 The results show that among possible geometrical causes of error, translational position error in the height direction, is the dominant factor in image quality degradation.
 Subsequently, a corresponding height position error compensation method is proposed and analyzed.
 Extensive simulations and measurement are performed, in the X-Band (8.2 - 12.4 GHz) frequency range.
 Then, by defining several evaluation metrics, the relationship between image quality and height position error is discussed quantitatively.
 The measured results show good agreement with the simulated results, which validates the effectiveness of the proposed analysis approach and the compensation method.
 The methodology proposed in this study can be used to evaluate the feasibility or help define the required specifications of a microwave SAR imaging system for a specific application.

-Y. Gao et al., "Effects of and Compensation for Translational Position Error in Microwave Synthetic Aperture Radar Imaging Systems," IEEE Transactions on Instrumentation and Measurement, Institute of Electrical and Electronics Engineers (IEEE), Apr 2019.
+Y. Gao et al., "Effects of and Compensation for Translational Position Error in Microwave Synthetic Aperture Radar Imaging Systems," IEEE Transactions on Instrumentation and Measurement, vol. 69, no. 4, pp. 1205 - 1212, Institute of Electrical and Electronics Engineers (IEEE), Apr 2020.

 The definitive version is available at https://doi.org/10.1109/TIM.2019.2910340